Apache Kafka

 Always clean AWS resources that are no longer necessary!
 Abandoned resources are tricky to detect and they can become expensive over time.

-To list all controllers use the juju controllers
+To list all controllers that have been registered to your local client, use the juju controllers

 command.